 Marc R. Jones has served as our Chief Financial Officer since April 2013.
 From January 2013 to March 2013, Mr. Jones was Chief Financial Officer of Crashlytics, a mobile device software company, until its acquisition by Twitter.
-From January 2012 to January 2013, Mr. Jones was Chief Financial Officer of Fluidnet, a medical device company.
+From January 2012 to January 2013, Mr. Jones was Chief

+Financial Officer of Fluidnet, a medical device company.
 From June 2007 to August 2011, Mr. Jones was Chief Financial Officer of CHiL Semiconductor, a power management solutions company until its acquisition by International Rectifier.
 Mr. Jones received his M.S. in finance from Northeastern University and his B.S. in economics and finance from Southern New Hampshire University.

 Sarah O. Kalil has served as our Chief Operating Officer since August 2013.
-From August 2010 to August 2013, Ms. Kalil was Chief Operating Officer of Interlace Medical, a medical device company, which was acquired by Hologic.
+From August 2010 to August 2013, Ms. Kalil was Chief Operating Officer of Interlace Medical, a medical device company, which was acquired by Hologic, Inc., a diagnostics company.
 From April 2009 to August 2010, Ms. Kalil was President and Chief Operating Officer of Boston Endo-Surgical Technologies, a medical device company.
 From 2002 to 2009, Ms. Kalil was Operations Director of Innovend, a medical molding company.
 Ms. Kalil is a member of the Massachusetts General Hospital Cancer Patient and Family Advisory Council and on the board of the Pleiades Foundation.
 Ms. Kalil received her B.S. in engineering from the University of Vermont.

 Thomas J. Lowery, Ph.D. has served as our Chief Scientific Officer since September 2013.
 Since joining our company in 2007, Dr. Lowery has held various technical leadership roles in the assay, methods, reagents and detector development programs.
+Prior to joining our company, Dr. Lowery conducted research at the University of California Berkeley focused on developing innovative magnetic resonance based biosensors for molecular imaging.
 Dr. Lowery received his Ph.D. in chemistry from the University of California, Berkeley and his B.S. in biochemistry from Brigham Young University.

 Michael A. Pfaller, M.D. has served as our Chief Medical Officer since March 2014.
 From 2005 until he joined our company, Dr. Pfaller was a consultant to JMI Laboratories, managing the in vitro testing of fungal and bacterial isolates.
 From 1983 to 2005, he was Clinical Director of Clinical Microbiology Laboratory at the University of Iowa, as well as Interim Director of Clinical Laboratories from 1984 to 1985.
-He currently serves as Co-Editor in Chief of the American Society for Microbiology Manual of Clinical Microbiology, 11th edition.
+He currently serves as Co-Editor in Chief of the American Society for Microbiology Manual of Clinical Microbiology, 11th edition and as co-editor of the 8th edition of Medical Microbiology.
 Dr. Pfaller received his M.D. from the Washington University School of Medicine and his B.A. in chemistry from Linfield College.